Frequently Asked Questions

 Can you remove electronics, TVs, computers?+

 Yes.
-E-waste requires specific routing (Salem runs E-Waste Days four times a year at Salem High School; Beverly runs separate events) and there's typically a small per-item fee built into the disposal charge.
+E-waste requires specific routing (Salem runs E-Waste Days at Salem High School) and there's typically a small per-item fee.

 What about construction debris?+

-Yes for moderate volumes — old fencing, broken decking, demolition from a small project.
-For full renovation debris or large construction projects, a roll-off dumpster from a dedicated provider is usually more cost-effective.
+Yes for moderate volumes — old fencing, broken decking, small project demolition.
+For full renovation debris, a roll-off dumpster is usually more cost-effective.

 How often should I mow my lawn?+